MikeR94/CI-Project-Milestone-1/README.md

         * Performance - How the page performs whilst loading.
         * Accessibility - Is the site acccessible for all users and how can it be improved.
         * Best Practices - Site conforms to industry best practices.
         * SEO - Search engine optimisation.
-Is the site optimised for search engine result rankings.
+Is the site optimised for search engine result rankings.<br /><br />

 * ### Edge Desktop Lighthouse Result